slatedocs/slate/source/index.md

 Action | Signature | Description
 --------- | ------- |------- | -----------
-Enter | hasEntered() | Triggers when the user enters any of the geofences Exit | hasExited() | Triggers when the user exits any of the geofences FartherThan | fartherThan(km: Integer) | Triggers when the user is farther than X km away from any of the geofences
+Enter | hasEntered() | Triggers within five minutes of a user entering any of the geofences Exit | hasExited() | Triggers within five minutes of a user exiting any of the geofences FartherThan | fartherThan(km: Integer) | Triggers when the user is farther than X km away from any of the geofences